MA Linguistics and English Language

-Both Linguistics and English Language have a long history at the University of Edinburgh and our teaching staff have an excellent reputation for research in this area.
+Both Linguistics and English Language have a long history at the University of Edinburgh and our teaching staff have an excellent reputation for research in these areas.

-Linguistics examines how language works, describing how sounds, words, sentences and conversations combine to express and create meaning.
+Linguistics examines how language works.
+It describes how sounds, words, sentences and conversations combine to express and create meaning.

 As well as being interested in the study of change in English language, we have a strong tradition of investigating different varieties of the language, including: